seqan/seqan/manual/source/Tutorial/Sequences.rst

 The :dox:`String` class is one of the most fundamental classes in SeqAn.
 It is designed as a generic data structure that can be instantiated for all kinds of values, both simple (e.g. ``char``, :dox:`Dna`, :dox:`AminoAcid`) and non-simple value types (e.g. :dox:`Tuple`, :dox:`String`).
 With sequence adaptions, SeqAn offers an interface for accessing data types that are not part of SeqAn, namely standard library strings and c-style char arrays.
-Thus those built-in types can be handled in a similar way as SeqAn strings, for example with the :dox:`ContainerConcept#length length` function.
+Thus those built-in types can be handled in a similar way as SeqAn strings, for example with the :dox:`ContainerConcept#length` function.
 :dox:`Segment Segments` are contiguous subsequences that represent parts of other sequences.

 This tutorial will deal with the SeqAn sequence classes :dox:`String` and :dox:`Segment`.